ibm-cloud-docs/containers/locations.md

 In a multizone cluster, your cluster's resources are spread across multiple zones for higher availability.
 {: shortdesc}

-Worker nodes are spread across multiple zones in the metro location to provide more availability for your cluster.
+Worker nodes are spread across multiple zones in the region to provide more availability for your cluster.
 The Kubernetes master replicas are also spread across zones.
 When you initiate local container orchestration actions, such as **`kubectl`** commands, the information is exchanged between your master and worker nodes through the global endpoint.

 Other cluster resources, such as storage, networking, compute, or apps running in pods, vary in how they deploy to the zones in your multizone cluster.
 For more information, review these topics:
 *   Setting up [file storage](/docs/containers?topic=containers-file_storage#add_file) and [block storage](/docs/containers?topic=containers-block_storage#add_block) in multizone clusters, or [choosing a multizone persistent storage solution](/docs/containers?topic=containers-storage-plan).